Dolpheyn/Dolpheyn/README.md

 🐬 I like dolphins

-Interested in systems programming with Rust, backend systems and architecture, writing for almost everything in my life in Vim, and building web apps with Vue.js.
+Interested in systems programming with Rust, Web3, Functional Programming, backend systems and architecture, writing for almost everything in my life in Vim, and building web apps with Vue.js.

-I’m also a fan of Test Driven Development(TDD), and writing correct & performant software with a type system, and hope that someday it will be the norm in both my personal and professional projects.
+I’m a fan of Test Driven Development(TDD), and writing correct & performant software using languages with a type system, and hope that someday it will be the norm in both my personal and professional projects.

+I completed a course on building a decentralized application (dApp) with solidity on Ethereum from [@buildspace](https://github.com/buildspace)
+([website](https://buildspace.so/)).
+I got an [NFT certification](https://opensea.io/assets/matic/0x3cd266509d127d0eac42f4474f57d0526804b44e/353) out of it and this is what i built: [TechBlogPlace](https://tech-blog-place-dapp.vercel.app/#/) ([repository with learning log](https://github.com/Dolpheyn/tech-blog-place-dApp)).

 Currently an AI degree student, seeking for an internship opportunity for Mar '22.